 If you do discover that your home has been burglarized:

 *Don’t go into the house.
 If you’ve already walked in, leave immediately.
 The thieves may still be inside, and it’s not worth your life to find out.

 *Call the police from your cell phone or from a neighbor’s house.

 *Don’t touch anything.
 The thieves might have left fingerprints.

 Feel free to contact me should you have any questions or comments.
 All the best,

-OFFICER Maria Gray
+RETIRED OFFICER Maria Gray